ajwani-vanshika/Power-BI-Dashboard-/README.md

 📋 Tables – Detailed breakdown of sales records

 This version is the complete BI report offering insights and decision-support visuals.

+⿤ sales_data_DAY4.pbix – Report Formatting & Final Enhancements

+This file contains the final polished version of the Power BI report, focused on improving design, layout, and user experience.

+Enhancements applied in this version:

+✔ Applied a built-in Power BI theme to ensure consistent colors and styling

+✔ Added a report title at the top for a clean and professional look

+✔ Aligned all visuals properly with equal spacing and neat arrangement

+✔ Formatted labels and titles to make them clear and easily readable

+✔ Added one slicer (Category or Region) for interactive filtering

+✔ Arranged all visuals into a well-structured one-page layout

+This version represents the final, presentation-ready dashboard with clean formatting and improved usability.